Image processing of the starry sky and obtaining the coordinates of the stars

 Not a bad result, though:

-• some stars were found to be connected to each other, which will lead to large errors when comparing with the star catalogue,
+- some stars turned out to be connected to each other, which will lead to large errors when comparing with the star catalog,

-The output of this procedure can be used as another metric of the quality of the preprocessing procedure.
+The output of this procedure can be used as another metric for the quality of the preprocessing procedure.

-But since our objects do not overlap and are well distinguishable from each other, we will need the function label_components from ImageMorphology.
+But since our objects do not overlap and are well distinguishable from each other, the function will be enough for us. label_components from ImageMorphology.

 img = load( photoName )[1:end, 1:end-2] # Повторим загрузку и предобработку